Eddy Sabara: Governor and civil servant

-On 14 October 1966, he was appointed as acting governor of Southeast Sulawesi, before being made full governor for two terms starting in 1967.
+On 14 October 1966, he was appointed acting governor of Southeast Sulawesi, before being made full governor for two terms starting in 1967.
 The previous civilian governor and the first elected governor of the province, La Ode Hadi, was forced to leave his position in 1966 before he had held it for two years following a wave of demonstrations during the transition to the New Order, allowing the popular Sabara (at that time a lieutenant colonel) to take over.

 Southeast Sulawesi was very sparsely populated at the start of his tenure, with little to no government budget, and Sabara opted to relocate locals (mostly nomadic farmers) alongside resettlement areas where roads were planned.
 According to Sabara in a 1983 interview with Tempo, his wife initially believed that his appointment to Southeast Sulawesi was an exile of sorts.
 He also drew in migrants from densely populated Java and Bali.
 Despite a lack of existing traffic at the time, he lobbied for the central government to fund key roads, especially between Kendari and Kolaka, believing that the road would attract agricultural settlers.
 During his governorship, he also served in the People's Consultative Assembly as a regional representative.

 He was initially intended to serve just one term, and after its expiry in 1973 a lack of replacement candidates resulted in his term initially being extended by several months, and later a second term.
 After the conclusion of his governorship in 1978, he was assigned in 1979 to the Ministry of Home Affairs as inspector general, and later became the director general of the ministry's regional autonomy directorate.
 During his time there, he became acting governors for Jambi (1979), Central Sulawesi (25 November 1980 – 1981), and Aceh (15 March – 27 August 1981), During his temporary governorships of Aceh and Central Sulawesi, he had encountered political gridlocks in the provincial legislatures during their attempt to appoint a definitive governor.

-In 27 October 1981, he was also again appointed acting governor of Southeast Sulawesi, the eighth time he was sworn in as Governor.
-Afterwards, he was once more appointed as acting governor of Central Kalimantan (7 October 1983 – 23 January 1984).
+On 27 October 1981, he was also again appointed acting governor of Southeast Sulawesi, the eighth time he was sworn in as Governor.
+Afterwards, he was once more appointed acting governor of Central Kalimantan (7 October 1983 – 23 January 1984).
 Due to this track record, he was known by journalists as being the "acting governor specialist" in the early 1980s.
 During his time in the ministry, he also revived the deputy governor position, based on his own experience as governor where a lack of a deputy often caused issues especially with the provincial legislature.
-He was awarded with the Star of Mahaputera, 3rd class (Bintang Mahaputera Utama) on 14 August 1982.
+He was awarded the Star of Mahaputera, 3rd class (Bintang Mahaputera Utama) on 14 August 1982.
 In 1984, he was also appointed into the Supreme Advisory Council.

 He died on 30 September 1995, due to his heart disease and kidney-related complications.
 He was buried at the Kalibata Heroes' Cemetery.
 At the time of his death, he held the rank of major general.